 Join the Embassy of Inclusive Society and engage in structures to relate and belong.

-This narrative has been written by curator Shay Raviv, with the support of many voices, in particular Joanne Houmes, Sanne Karssenberg, Sophie Knight, Paulien Melis, Malique Mohamud, Setareh Noorani, Esteban Gomez Rosseli, Julie Trienekens, Penyue Yang.
+This narrative has been written by Creative Lead Shay Raviv, with the support of many voices, in particular Joanne Houmes, Sanne Karssenberg, Sophie Knight, Paulien Melis, Malique Mohamud, Setareh Noorani, Esteban Gomez Rosseli, Julie Trienekens, Penyue Yang.
+Image: Jeanne van Heeswijk and Afrikaanderwijk Cooperative, Mobile of Interdependency (Acts of Balance), 2014, ©Janssen&Adriaans.